Tutorial: Build your first Grepr pipeline

 -

-Click Continue in the pipeline editor view, then click Add next to sources.
+Click Continue in the pipeline editor view.

 -